-PayPal Payment page redirects customers to a payment page in order to complete their payment whilst PayPal Token allows your customers to complete their payments on their own website.
+PayPal Payment page redirects customers to a payment page in order to complete their payment while PayPal Token allows your customers to complete their payments on their your website.

-The first thing you need to do is to contact PayPal and make an agreement with them to become your payment provider.
+The first thing you need to do is to contact PayPal and make an account with them to make PayPal your payment provider.
 Once you have a contract with PayPal, you can connect PayPal and Bókun together.

 Select the gear icon in the top right hand corner of your screen and select “Payment Providers” from the side menu.